 As a bank holding company ("BHC"), we are subject to consolidated regulatory capital rules administered by the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 Our bank subsidiaries are subject to similar capital requirements administered by the Federal Reserve in the case of The Bank of New York Mellon and by the Office of the Comptroller of the Currency ("OCC") in the case of our largest national bank subsidiaries, BNY Mellon, N.A. and The Bank of New York Mellon Trust Company, National Association.
-These requirements (the "U.S. capital rules") are intended to ensure that banking organizations have adequate capital given the risk levels of their assets and offbalance sheet financial exposures.
+These requirements (the "U.S. capital rules") are intended to ensure that banking organizations have adequate capital given the risk levels of their assets and off-balance sheet financial exposures.

-For further discussion of the regulatory capital framework and additional regulatory matters relevant to the Company, see "Supervision and Regulation" in our 2020 Annual Report and "Recent Regulatory Developments" in our Form 10-Q.
+For further discussion of the regulatory capital framework and additional regulatory matters relevant to the Company, see "Supervision and Regulation" in our 2021 Annual Report.